 Can I use Search for reviews?

-Yes – in fact, we encourage it!
-Whether you do performance reviews in Uptick or elsewhere, this feature literally saves people hours of time when it comes to reviews.
-Instead of trying to remember what happened over the past year, quarter, or week... or digging through spreadsheets/emails/miscellaneous notes... all the context and content you need is a few clicks away in Uptick.
+Whether you do performance reviews in Uptick or elsewhere, instead of trying to remember what happened over the past year, quarter, etc... or digging through spreadsheets/emails/miscellaneous notes... all the context and content you need is a few clicks away in Uptick.

 Chris Zaugg, Uptick Co-founder here...
 Using Search has literally saved me hours when doing reviews, and has allowed me to give better reviews because I can get a clear picture of how each of my team members did over the course of time.
 (And my team members have reported that Search really helps them with their review, too!)